brogrammer232/Crafting-an-OS-Notes-and-Insights/README.md

 - Code examples in C, Assembly and maybe Rust
 - Resources for further exploration
 - Beginner-friendly walkthroughs, but not "dumbed down"
-- Diagrams and visual aids (because words alone sometimes suck)
+- Diagrams and visual aids
 - Practice projects to avoid tutorial hell

 ---